bytebase/bytebase.com/content/blog/database-schema-change-tool-evolution.md

 ![_](/content/blog/database-schema-change-tool-evolution/flyway-redgate.webp)

 Liquibase and Flyway are neck and neck.
-The main difference lies in their respective positioning: Liquibase is more suitable for enterprise users, while Flyway is better suited for developers.
+The main difference lies in their respective positioning: Liquibase is more enterprise oriented, while Flyway is more developer oriented.

 ### Sqitch